MrRobb/gym-rs/README.md

 pip3 install -r requirements.txt
 cargo run --example basic
 ```

-> If you have any problem try to install --> [create an issue](https://github.com/MrRobb/gym-rs/issues/new).

 > This repository is inspired in [this genius PR](https://github.com/openai/gym-http-api/pull/56) made by @NivenT.
 It includes changes, but it is based on his contribution.